AlfieRider/mixitup-creature-hunt/README.md

 ## ⚠️ MUST DO's before going live
 Please confirm that:
-1.The creature pool has not been set to zero.
+1. The creature pool has not been set to zero.
 This can be viewed in the CreatureManager.
 At least one entry at a time must be ensured.
 2. MixItUp wiring is not YET covered by this readme.
 Will occur very soon.

 ## Known limitations